___

 """

-return compile(definition, handlers, formats, use_default, use_formats)(data)
+return compile(definition, handlers, formats, use_default, use_formats, detailed_exceptions)(data)

 #TODO: Change use_default to False when upgrading to version 3.